Murphy-Joe/AbandonedWordleAlgo/README.md

 ### Ideally, we would pick a word from the list that would either
 1. Be correct
-2. Narrow down the field to one other answer if incorrect
+2. Narrow down the remaining field the most
 ---

-Our algorithm produces these results
+Our algorithm produces these results (lower is better)
 <img src="pics/3rdGuessResults.png" alt="third guess" width="400"/>

 - Light blue are the top 3 playable words followed by 20+ more combined into "..more"
 - Darker blue are the 10 target words remaining from the filter

 Playing "dicky" against of the remaining 10 target words is *guaranteed* to filter the possible remaining words down to 1 option.

-Now what about "biome"?
-It has an average remaining words count of 1.1, *plus* it gives you a chance to win on this turn since it comes from the target words.
+ - It's also guaranteed to not win this turn.

+So what about "biome"?
+It could win this turn and it's very close to "dicky" in field narrowing.
+Would it be a better choice?

 Lets look at the possible results from playing "biome"